mahmoodalisha/competi-app/README.md

 Key API used here:<br>
 CLOB API again, but this time for buying (lowest ask) instead of selling (highest bid).

-3. How Live Updates Are Solved<br>
+# How Live Updates Are Solved
 I used CLOB WebSocket (NEXT_PUBLIC_CLOB_WS_URL) for real-time price and liquidity changes.<br>
 Frontend updates every time the orderbook changes.<br>
 And I used Gamma API (NEXT_PUBLIC_GAMMA_API_URL) to fetch market listings and details.<br>